 |Black History Month Events

-The class Culture and Identity of the Caribbean hosted Cynthia Nelson, a food writer from Barbados.
-Knox students and Professor William Hope prepared Caribbean food for Cynthia's presentation.
+The Culture and Identity of the Caribbean class hosted Cynthia Nelson, a food writer from Barbados.
+Students and Professor William Hope prepared Caribbean food for Cynthia's presentation.

 Life Outside the Classroom